Mandira closed her eyes and let the gentle lapping of the lake soothe her like a lullaby.

 Yet, the moment the wind flopped down exhausted, the lake too would become serene.
 When he noticed this, it annoyed him.
 He couldn’t understand it.
 Why did she not stay roiled?
 Peevishly, he ignored her for many days.
 She remained calm with hardly a ripple to crease her open brow.
 That got to him.

 He began treating her with deliberate intent.
-He tired all he could.
+He tried all he could.
 No matter how terrible the force of his battering, she never bruised permanently.
 Nor was his neglect much different.
 She remained fluid and placid.
 It was infuriating to him.
 He was struck by questions that hammered at him incessantly.
 Was all his power impotent to change her in some permanent way?
 How could she remain unshaken within?
 Were her response to his power just on the surface?
 Were there parts of her he could never reach?
 How could this BE?!

 An impossible thought!
 He couldn’t permit it!
 He’d prove it wrong if it was the last thing he did.